-Further Education and Training Colleges in South Africa at a Glance in 2010: Gauteng: Ekurhuleni East FET College
+Further Education and Training Colleges in South Africa at a Glance in 2010: Gauteng: Sedibeng FET College

 Nationally, every college on average experienced 1 staff disruption over the three-year period (2008-2010), which systemically reflects very poorly on the FET college sector as a whole.
-At the provincial level, the same profile holds, as there was also 1 disruption per college.
-In line with the national and provincial averages, the college also experienced one staff disruption.
-In 2009 staff embarked on an illegal strike over conditions of service and the occupation-specific dispensation.
+At the provincial level, and in this college, we see that there was also 1 staff disruption over the three-year period.